-The two models will be visualised orchard plots (Nakagawa et al., 2021) using the 'orchaRd' R package (Nakagawa et al., 2023).
-These plots show the overall and per-infection type pooled risk ratio estimates, helpfully and succinctly displaying not only the point estimate and confidence interval, but also the prediction intervals and individual risk ratios underpinning each pooled estimate.
-The plot will display this information on a log risk ratio-scale but with annotations on a risk ratio scale to facilitate interpretation (Fig. 1).
+The two models will be visualised orchard plots (Nakagawa et al., 2021) showing the overall and per-infection type pooled risk ratio estimates.
+These visualisations helpfully and succinctly display not only the point estimate and confidence interval, but also the prediction intervals and individual risk ratios underpinning each pooled estimate.
+The plot will display this information on a log risk ratio-scale but with annotations on a risk ratio scale to facilitate interpretation (Figure 1).